-This gallery of the types of ladder back chairs features pictures of the different designs, slat back styles, and tips on how to update a ladder back chair.
+This gallery of the types of ladder back chairs features pictures of the different designs, slat back styles, and tips on how to update a ladder back seat.

-Since the time of the ancient Egyptians, ladder-back chairs have been in use for generations.
-The very first ladder-back chairs were constructed of wood and featured a straightforward design with four legs as well as a backrest.
+Since the time of the ancient Egyptians, ladder-back chairs have been used for generations.
+The first ladder-back chairs were constructed of wood and featured a straightforward design with four legs and a backrest.
 Such chairs were used for daily activities like sitting, sleeping, studying, and working.

-Indeed, ladder-back chairs remained popular over the years and are still being used today.
+Indeed, ladder-back style seats remained popular over the years and are still used today.
 Although their design has remained mostly consistent, they are now constructed of more advanced materials like plastic and metal.

 Ladder-back chairs are a timeless design that will always be in style.
 They will offer a sense of beauty to your house whether you use them for daily tasks or special events.
-Let us define what exactly is a ladder-back chair in this article.
-And later, we will go over its different types.
+Let us define a ladder-back chair in this article.
+And later, we will go over its different types. [toc]

-A ladder-back chair, also referred to as a slat-back chair, is given the name after the horizontal slats that run over the backside of the chair.
+A ladder-back chair, also referred to as a slat-back chair, is given the name after the horizontal slats that run over the backside.
 This is similar to the steps of a ladder.

-A tenon and mortise joint connects the slats, which are normally two to six in quantity, to the straight backing posts.
-The chair’s posts are perpendicular to one another and they are typically turned or rounded on a machine.
+A tenon and mortise joint connects the slats, normally two to six in quantity, to the straight backing posts.
+The chair’s posts are perpendicular to one another, and they are typically turned or rounded on a machine.

 The traditional design has a high back and a braided rush seat.
 While chairs without arms were widespread, most ladder-backs got them in the 18th century.
 Some are rockers, but others are not; rockers were occasionally added afterward.

 The architecture of ladder-back chairs transformed over time.
-Ancient Europeans began to incorporate increasingly elaborate designs including armrests and headrests.
-These chairs have become more elegant as time passed and were frequently employed on ceremonial occasions.
+Ancient Europeans began to incorporate increasingly elaborate designs, including armrests and headrests.
+These designs have become more elegant as time passed and were frequently employed on ceremonial occasions.

 Ladder-back chairs are still used in modern interior design.
 Most furniture manufacturers provide reproductions of 18th and 19th-century chairs.
 In antique shops and auctions, you can still find the original models.
 With their rustic charm and sense of antiquity, vintage ladder-back chairs looked stunning in contemporary spaces.